-Ensuring workers maintain social distancing guidelines (2m, or 1m with risk mitigation where 2m is not viable, is acceptable) wherever possible, including arriving at and departing from work, while in work and when travelling between sites.
+Ensuring workers maintain social distancing guidelines (2m, or 1m with risk mitigation where 2m is not viable, is acceptable), wherever possible, including arriving at and departing from work, while in work and when travelling between sites.

-- You must maintain social distancing in the workplace wherever possible. - Where the social distancing guidelines cannot be followed in full in relation to a particular activity, businesses should consider whether that activity needs to continue for the business to operate, and, if so, take all the mitigating actions possible to reduce the risk of transmission between their staff.
-Mitigating actions include: - Further increasing the frequency of hand washing and surface cleaning. - Keeping the activity time involved as short as possible. - Using screens or barriers to separate people from each other. - Using back-to-back or side-to-side working (rather than face-to-face) whenever possible. - Reducing the number of people each person has contact with by using 'fixed teams or partnering' (so each person works with only a few others). - Social distancing applies to all parts of a business, not just the place where people spend most of their time, but also entrances and exits, break rooms and canteens and similar settings.
+- It will not always be possible to maintain social distancing guidelines inside vehicles (2m, or 1m with risk mitigation where 2m is not viable, is acceptable).
+Many in-vehicle tasks need more than one person, for example heavy deliveries or refuse collection, and changing vehicle configurations to create more space may not be practical. - Where the social distancing guidelines cannot be followed in full in relation to a particular activity, businesses should consider whether that activity needs to continue for the business to operate, and, if so, take all the mitigating actions possible to reduce the risk of transmission between their staff.
+Mitigating actions include: - Further increasing the frequency of hand washing and surface cleaning. - Keeping the activity time involved as short as possible. - Using screens or barriers to separate people from each other. - Using back-to-back or side-to-side working (rather than face-to-face) whenever possible. - Reducing the number of people each person has contact with by using 'fixed teams or partnering' (so each person works with only a few others). - Social distancing applies to all parts of a business, not just the vehicle, but also depots or breakrooms and anywhere drivers congregate outside of the vehicle.
 These are often the most challenging areas to maintain social distancing and workers should be specifically reminded.